DataScience-py/subtitel-generator/README.md

 A Python project for generating subtitles from audio files using Voice Activity Detection (VAD) and Speech-to-Text (STT) models.

 > The subtitle language matches the language of the selected Vosk model.
 Subtitles can be generated for any language supported by both Vosk and Silero-VAD models.
-> Currently, there is no translation module, so speech is transcribed to text in the original language only.

 ---